EoinDavey/Setanta-site/app/tut/nuair-a.md

 }
 ```

 The final step we should take is to wait (sleep) for a short time before moving on to the next circle.
-This is just to leave the circles on the screen long enough for us to see them.
+This is just to [[leave|fág]] the circles on the screen long enough for us to see them.
 We just add a call to `coladh`{.setanta} to the inner loop, after we draw the circle.

 {{{s
 colours := ["glas", "buí", "bándearg", "gorm"]